Rust Without the Headache: A Minimalist's Guide to Safe Systems Programming

 fn main() {

-let treasures: Vec<Box<dyn Treasure>> = vec![
+let reports: Vec<Box<dyn Report>> = vec![

 ];

-for treasure in treasures.iter() {
+for report in reports.iter() {

 println!("---");